strawberry-graphql/strawberry/docs/editors/mypy.md

 If you are trying to type check Python 2 code, you can add type hints using a comment-based syntax instead of the Python 3 annotation syntax.

 **Note -**
-You are always free to ignore the errors mypy reports and treat them as just warnings, if you so wish: mypy runs independently from Python itself.
+You are always free to ignore the errors mypy reports and treat them as  warnings, if you so wish: mypy runs independently from Python itself.